Maximilian Kolbe: World War I

-Kolbe was sent to Rome in 1912, where he attended the Pontifical Gregorian University.
-He earned a doctorate in philosophy in 1915 there.
-From 1915 he continued his studies at the Pontifical University of St. Bonaventure, where he earned a doctorate in theology in 1919 or 1922 (sources vary).
-He was active in the consecration and entrustment to Mary.
+The Franciscans sent Kolbe to Rome in 1912 to attend the Pontifical Gregorian University.
+While he was studying at the Gregorian, World War I broke out in 1914.
+The next year, Kolbe's father, Julius, joined the Polish Legions, a unit in the Austro-Hungarian Army led by Józef Piłsudski.
+Julius was captured later that year by the Imperial Russian Army and was hanged as a traitor.
+The news of his father's execution traumatized Kolbe.

-In the midst of these studies, World War I broke out.
-Maximilian's father, Julius Kolbe, joined Jozef Piłsudski's Polish Legions fighting against the Russians for an independent Poland, still subjugated and still divided among Prussia, Russia, and Austria.
-Julius Kolbe was caught and hanged as a traitor by the Russians at the relatively young age of 43, a traumatic event for young Maximilian.
+Kolbe earned a Doctor of Philosophy from the Gregorian in 1915.
+Kolbe then continued his studies at the Pontifical University of St. Bonaventure in Rome, where he earned a doctorate in theology in either 1919 or 1922.
+During this period, he became active in the consecration and entrustment to Mary.

-During his time as a student, he witnessed vehement demonstrations against Popes Pius X and Benedict XV in Rome during an anniversary celebration by the Freemasons.
+While in Rome, Kolbe witnessed vehement demonstrations by Freemasons against Pope Pius X and later Pope Benedict XV.
 According to Kolbe:

 They placed the black standard of the "Giordano Brunisti" under the windows of the Vatican.
 On this standard the archangel, Michael, was depicted lying under the feet of the triumphant Lucifer.
 At the same time, countless pamphlets were distributed to the people in which the Holy Father (i.e., the Pope) was attacked shamefully.

-Soon afterward, on 16 October 1917, Kolbe organized the Militia Immaculatae (Army of the Immaculate One), to work for conversion of sinners and enemies of the Catholic Church, specifically the Freemasons, through the intercession of the Virgin Mary.
-So serious was Kolbe about this goal that he added to the Miraculous Medal prayer:
+To counter these demonstrations, Kolbe started the Militia Immaculatae (Army of the Immaculate One) on 16 October 1917.
+This was a group of Catholics who prayed for the conversion of sinners and enemies of the Catholic Church, specifically the Freemasons, through the intercession of the Virgin Mary.
+So serious was Kolbe about this goal that he added a line to the Miraculous Medal prayer:

 O Mary, conceived without sin, pray for us who have recourse to thee.
 And for all those who do not have recourse to thee; especially the Freemasons and all those recommended to thee.

-Kolbe wanted the entire Franciscan Order consecrated to the Immaculate by an additional vow.
-The idea was well received, but faced the hurdles of approval by the hierarchy of the order and the lawyers, so it was never formally adopted during his life and was no longer pursued after his death.
+During this period, Kolbe proposed that the entire Franciscan Order be consecrated to the Immaculate by an additional vow.
+The idea was well received, but faced the hurdles of approval by the hierarchy of the order and the lawyers and was never adopted.